Day 1 – Ancient Valencia

 4. Climb the Cathedral

 After lunch, make your way to the cathedral of Valencia.
-El Micalet, the name of the cathedral tower, is a 207 steps climb but one hundred percent worth the beautiful views over Valencia and its many blue-domed rooftops.
+El Micalet, the name of the cathedral tower, is a climb of 207 steps but one hundred percent worth the beautiful views over Valencia and its many blue-domed rooftops.

 Entrance: 2 EUR.
 If you have an interest in religious history, visit the cathedral on your way down to see the Holy Grail!